K-theory and topological cyclic homology of henselian pairs: Comparisons of and

 Note also that the result is clearly equivalent if we replace $K(R)/p$ with $\mathbb{K}(R)/p$.
 By the theorems of Thomason--Trobaugh \cite{TT90} and Blumberg--Mandell \cite{BMloc} respectively, $\mathbb{K}(-)/p^r$ and $\TC(-)/p^r$ are Nisnevich sheaves on $\spec R$ with values in the $\infty$-category $\Sp$.

-In the forthcoming paper \cite{CM18}, it will be proved that the Nisnevich topos of $\spec R$ has \emph{finite homotopy dimension} in the sense of \cite[Def.
+By \cite[Th.~3.17]{CM18}, the finiteness of Krull dimension implies that the Nisnevich topos of $\spec R$ has \emph{finite homotopy dimension} in the sense of \cite[Def.
 7.2.2.1]{HTT}.
-In the case where $R$ is noetherian, the result appears in \cite[Thm.
-3.7.7.1]{SAG}.
+In the case where $R$ is noetherian, the finiteness of homotopy dimension appears in \cite[Thm.~3.7.7.1]{SAG}.
 As a consequence, Postnikov towers in the $\infty$-category of Nisnevich sheaves of spectra on $\spec R$ are convergent and one has a descent spectral sequence.
 Therefore, it suffices to see that the maps on stalks induce isomorphisms in degrees $\geq d$.
 The maps on stalks are